-Visiting Churches of Charleston: A City of Some of the Oldest Churches in America
+Visiting Churches of Charleston, South Carolina: Some of the Oldest Churches in America

 Charleston, South Carolina, originally named Charles Towne, is one of the country’s oldest cities and it stands to reason that some of the oldest churches in America can be found there.
 Early settlers, founding fathers, slaves, indentured servants and wealthy plantations alike all brought their religion from Britain, Barbados and other Caribbean Islands.
 Not only was it their religion but it was also their architecture, their city designs, their laws and their way of life, particularly the life in Barbados.